shincyls/mytodo/README.md

 Example:

-iv) To Mark a Todo Item as Completed curl -H "Authorization: Bearer {YOUR_AUTH_TOKEN}" http://127.0.0.1/todos/{id}/done -X PUT
+d) To Mark a Todo Item as Completed curl -H "Authorization: Bearer {YOUR_AUTH_TOKEN}" http://127.0.0.1/todos/{id}/done -X PUT

 {id}? id of todo item, you can view it with command (i)
 Example:

-v) To Remove a Todo Item
+e) To Remove a Todo Item
 curl -H "Authorization: Bearer {YOUR_AUTH_TOKEN}" http://127.0.0.1/todos/{id} -X DELETE

 {id}? id of todo item, you can view it with command (i)